isomerpages/moe-konghwasch/_khs-pride/艺术荣誉 Aesthetics Achievements.md

 </tbody>
 </table>
 <p></p>
-<p>No Awards give for SYF since 2018 due to Covid.
+<p>No awards given for SYF since 2018 due to Covid.
 Please look out for our
 achievements in 2024!</p>